-WHAT IS SHORT-SIGHTEDNESS OR MYOPIA?
+WHAT IS NEAR-SIGHTEDNESS OR MYOPIA?

-What causes myopia or short-sightedness?
+What are the causes of myopia or near-sightedness?

 * Walline J, Myopia control – a review.
 ECL 2016; 42 (1):3-8